ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Token ID Privacy Considerations

-The cti/jti claims SHOULD be created using a cryptographic-quality random number generator rather than unique data items like MAC addresses to not disclose any system or person-identifying data.
+The cti/jti claim SHOULD be created using a cryptographic-quality random number generator rather than unique data items like MAC addresses to not disclose any system or person-identifying data.

 # Security Considerations {#securitycons}